 Mark Twain, in his book Innocents Abroad 1869

-Only in Damascus would a visitor mistake a church for a mosque or a synagogue.
+Only in Damascus would a visitor mistake a church for a mosque, or a mosque for a synagogue.

 This is the capital of Syria, the cradle of all civilisations.